cupid-ide/cupid/nuopcdocs/approach.rst

 Call Your Model's Run Subroutine from the Cap
 ---------------------------------------------

+The Advance specialization point provided by the NUOPC Model generic component is the place where you will call your model's timestep subroutine.
+You should add this call now.
-Inside the Advance specialization subroutine, add a call to your model's timestep subroutine.
+In the example code, the subroutine registered for the Advance specialization point is shown in lines 101-146 and an example call to your model's timestep subroutine is shown on line 143.

 This call should only move the model forward a single timestep, not the full run length.
-If the routine requires a parameter such as the timestep length or the time to stop, then these parameters can be retrieved from the cap's ``ESMF_Clock`` object.
+If the subroutine requires a parameter such as the timestep length or the time to stop, then these parameters can be retrieved from the cap's ``ESMF_Clock`` object.